 Your thesis becomes the primary focus of your third year, which will be a research project of your choosing.
 Your practical-production expectations will continue, so will classroom instruction, which will emphasize the equipment, software and procedures for motion control, and the fabrication techniques and equipment for theatrical machinery.

-Nearly all of UNCSA alumni start careers in their chosen field, including those of the graduate Stage Automation program.
-Their technical skills can be found at regional theaters to major productions like Cirque de Soleil all across the nation.
+Nearly all of UNCSA alumni start careers in their chosen field.
+Those with stage automation professional skills can be found from regional theaters to major productions like Cirque de Soleil all across the nation.